liv-io/coremon/README.md

 # coremon

 Coremon is an open-source monitoring tool designed for the Unix console.
-It aims to provide an overview of the system status and system resources.
+It aims to provide an overview of the system status and resources.
 Coremon monitors files, processes, sockets, network interfaces and other devices.
 The software is written in Go and licensed under the Simplified BSD License.

 ## Information